Snooker147/ReactTypescriptTemplate/README.md

 - URL and File Loader
 - SASS (and CSS minifier for production)
 - HTML Template
-- Material UI (Material Icons are also included)
+- Material UI/IO (Material Icons are also included)
-- JQuery

 # Scripts
 - npm install => Required for first time use.
 Installs all required packages (surprisingly)